 In each category there will be one overall winner and one honorable mention.

-Use the links on the right side of this page to download more information or to submit a nomination online.
+Use the links on the left side of this page to download more information or to submit a nomination online.

 2014 Agriculture Award Winner: K & W Farms, Stuart, Nebraska